 If you love Twix chocolate bars as much as I do, you have to try my homemade Twix cookies!
 These gluten free shortbread cookies are topped with caramel and milk chocolate.

-So when I sat down recently to brainstorm some cookie ideas for the blog, a gluten free Twix cookie came to mind instantly.
+When I sat down recently to brainstorm some cookie ideas, a gluten free Twix cookie recipe came to mind instantly.
 Matt can no longer have a real Twix bar due to the wheat, so these cookies are a great alternative!
-I couldn’t wait to put my recipe to the test.
+I couldn't wait to put my recipe to the test.

 The cookie itself is a simple yet delicious gluten free shortbread cookie (very similar to my chocolate dipped shortbread cookie recipe).
-Once you top it with caramel, then melted milk chocolate on top of that, and let those layers set up… let’s just say it’ll be hard to have just one!
+Once you top it with caramel, then melted milk chocolate... let's just say it'll be hard to have just one!